pulumi/docs/content/blog/crossguard-2-0/index.md

 ### Options, Parent, and Dependencies

 Policies now have access to more information about the resources under review.
-With access to the options, parent and dependencies of a resource, you can now write even more thorough policies.
+With access to the options, parent, and dependencies of a resource, you can now write even more thorough policies.

 You may access a [resource's options]({{< relref "/docs/intro/concepts/programming-model#resourceoptions" >}}) via the `ResourceValidationArgs` parameter.
 In the below example, we enforce that all DynamoDB tables be `protected` to prevent data loss.